 But how do you host Magento Progressive Web Apps?
 This shouldn’t be very complicated.
 The chief requirement is that the PWA is served by a valid and secure HTTPS connection.
 To make full use of the service workers that run in the background, the specification of the PWA requires it to be hosted over HTTPS.
 Besides this fundamental aspect, there are other requirements for implementing Progressive Web Applications.

 You have to make slight adjustments to your server configuration to make PWA hosting possible for example.
 You can easily do this yourself when you use an unmanaged VPS, but this is often not the case if your Magento Progressive Web App has to run in a managed hosting environment.
 Luckily, Hypernode is the exception to this rule.
 Although it is a managed hosting environment, Hypernode allows you to change your NGINX configuration in order to make Hypernode fully compatible with Magento Progressive Web Apps.

 Not a hosting requirement, but PWA requires the browsers to support service workers.
 This tool is responsible for key tasks and features like caching files, push notifications, content updates and data handling.
 All most commonly used browsers like Chrome and Safari do.

 Hosting a PWA on Hypernode

-Hypernode can be fully PWA-compatible.
-Which is pretty unique for a managed hostingplatform by the way.
-Hypernode is a managed platform which offers the flexibility to make changes to the standard configuration.
+Hypernode is fully PWA-compatible.
+The managed platform offers the flexibility to make changes to the standard configuration.
 And with some slight adjustments to this standard configuration you’re ready to launch your first PWA.
 Several Hypernode users already did and we can even help you with that.